melaniebrgr/personal-website-2/README.md

 ## To do

 - [x] QA personal website v1 and v2
-- [ ] Fix sass style deprecation warnings OR
+- [ ] fix sass style deprecation warnings OR
 - [ ] convert to modern vanilla CSS, using variables
 - [ ] remove jQuery
 - [ ] move all static assets to public folder
 - [ ] remove docker files
+- [ ] style writing and speaking sections
+- [ ] transfer Medium and Substack articles and syndicate?

 ## Getting Started